Soundproofing an Apartment

-If the sound is coming through a door, you can purchases a solid core door if your current one is too lightweight and trade it out, putting the original back when you move again.
+If the sound is coming through a door, you can purchase a solid core door if your current one is too lightweight and trade it out, putting the original back when you move again.
 Even with a heavy door, however, sound may still come through the gaps—in which case you may consider acoustical door seals.

 If the sound is coming through a particular window, cover the window with heavy curtains.
 If the sound is still too noticeable, consider an Acoustical Window Seal Kit.
 These seals add an additional pane of glass and create a dead space, reducing sound transmission from outdoor noises.
 They do, however, need to be installed with screws.
 Read over your rental agreement and maybe talk to your landlord about whether adding screws to the window frames is acceptable.
 You can always fill the holes later when you uninstall.

 Combination blankets utilize absorptive quilted fiberglass with a sound barrier septum or backing to block sound.
-Used these to cover walls, create enclosures or used as temporary barriers.
+Use these to cover walls, create enclosures, or as temporary barriers.
 We can customize these blankets to create a barrier panel to hang over a window.

 Door Seal Kits can help seal door gaps. which can help to keep sound from leaking in or out.